 Will 95-per-cent mortgages really come back?

 You've probably heard of Boris Johnson's recent pledge to bring back 'fixed, long-term' mortgages with five-per-cent deposits.
 The truth is, no one knows how they will work in practice, that is which lenders will offer them, whether they'll have different (or even no) stress tests from other mortgages, and whether there'll be restrictions to which properties they can be used for.
-Watch this space for updates, but we don't expect that any new mortgage scheme will be put in place before 2021.
+Watch this space for updates, but we don't expect that any new mortgage scheme will be put in place before we're well into 2021.

 If you do only have a small deposit, we strongly recommend considering a guarantor mortgage instead.